The Center of Excellence Women and Science (CEWS) promotes the implementation of gender equality in science and research

-This field of activity includes on the one hand reviewing, processing and analysis of current literature on gender inequalities in academia.
-On the other hand, it includes the implementation of quantitative as well as qualitative studies, mostly financed by public research funders.
+This field of activity includes on the one hand reviewing, processing and analyzing current literature on gender inequalities in academia.
+On the other hand, it includes the implementation of empirical quantitative as well as qualitative studies, mostly financed by public research funders.

-CEWS connects networks through supporting and linking stakeholder groups at regional, national, European and international levels with scientific organizations, politics, state/federal ministries, European and national committees, researchers and networks.
-One focus area is the exchange between research and policy development.
+CEWS connects stakeholder groups at regional, national, European and international levels with scientific organizations, politics, state/federal ministries, European and national committees, researchers and networks.
+One focus area is supporting dialogue between researchers and policymakers.

-CEWS prepares and provides data and information which give detailed insights into gender inequalities in academia as well as into output and impacts of gender equality policies.
-Although our focus lies on quantitative data, we also use qualitative data such as legal texts, gender equality plans, and similar documents.
+CEWS prepares and offers data and information which give detailed insights into gender inequalities in academia as well as into output and impacts of gender equality policies.
+Although our focus lies on quantitative data, we also include qualitative data such as legal texts, gender equality plans, and similar documents into monitoring exercises.
 CEWS developed original methods e.g. to monitor and to rank academic institutions in Germany according to gender equality aspects as well as a retrospective prognostic tool for analyses of the vertical disaggregation.
 Activities in the field of statistics and monitoring connect to an international community, e.g. through participation in the European group "Statistical Correspondents on Women in Science".